 According to his family, as H reported, after officials moved Prince Salman to al-Dhiyafah Palace on or around March 2019, Prince Salman was able to make weekly calls to his family.
 A few months later, along with his father, Prince Abdulaziz, he was allowed to receive family visits once a week until the beginning of 2020, coinciding with the COVID-19 pandemic.
 Visits were stopped at the beginning of 2020, but calls continued until the third week of November 2020.

 In November 2020, State Security officials transferred Prince Salman to an unknown location and put an end to the phone calls.
-Since November 2020, Prince Salman has not been heard from, and his whereabouts are unknown as of June 2021.
-The Saudi authorities have forcibly disappeared him.
+He was not heard from until October 2021, when he was allowed a family visit.

 IMPACT ON PROFESSIONAL LIFE